-- Log Cabin Fire
+1. Log Cabin Fire

 The log cabin fire is an excellent choice if you want to keep burning fire for a longer time in the wilderness.
 It is perfect for cold nights.

-- Teepee Fire
+2. Teepee Fire

 This type of outdoor fire is suitable for making meals and boiling water due to its shape.

-This article on how to start a fire: an excellent guide for survival enthusiast gives you more insights on survival in the wilderness.
-As it provides you with different means of making fire, it also tells you the different scenarios where you need one.
+This article on how to start a fire: an excellent guide for survival enthusiasts gives you more insights on survival in the wilderness.
+As it provides you with different means of making a fire, it also tells you the different scenarios where you need one.